UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-5.md

          BindingContext = ViewModel;
 ```

+> This works because Xamarin.Forms ensures the `BindingContext` is inherited by all child view elements.
+You can override this for individual view elements if needed

 Some points to note:
 - In this example, the ViewModel is instantiated by the View
 - The ViewModel is the Binding Context (source) for all targets, so the containing view is used instead
 - We added a new binding - the button `Command` property.

-In the next section, still keeping these APIs in mind, we remove ALL this code!
+In the next section, still keeping these APIs in mind, we remove ALL this code and use XAML instead.

+## Self-Study Task - Commanding
+Create your own project, and repeat the Hello World application without any event handlers.

+* Add a Label and a Button to the Page
+* When the button is clicked, the label should display "Hello World"
+* Bind the `Command` property of the button to achieve this
+* Use the notes up to this point to assist.

  [Next](mvvm-6.md)